 Position your brush at a 45-degree angle to clean around the brackets and wires.
 Brush each wire from top to bottom.
 Work your way around your upper and lower teeth, making sure to remove all plaque and debris.

 After you've brushed your braces, brush each tooth.
 Place your brush at a 45-degree angle and move it in a circular motion, applying gentle pressure.
 Do this for about 10 seconds on each tooth - be sure not to miss the inner surfaces.
 Tilt the brush to reach the inside areas of the smaller teeth in the front.

 Floss Your Teeth

 You should floss your teeth once per day.
-Dr. James or Dr. Nanda will show you the best way to floss with your braces.
+Dr. James will show you the best way to floss with your braces.
 She will also give you a flossing product like a floss threader for orthodontic products.